 She is particularly inspired by the work we are doing to achieve more equitable outcomes for our Māori tamariki and is passionate about harnessing the capability of Plunket’s incredible people to achieve our ambitious goals.

-Linda (Ngapuhi, Ngai Te Rangi) is from Whangarei and joined Plunket in February 2016 as the Regional Manager of Northern Operations, and became the Chief of Operational Performance in December 2017.
+Linda (Ngapuhi, Ngai Te Rangi) is from Whangarei and joined Plunket in February 2016 as the Regional Manager of Northern Operations, becoming Chief of Operational Performance in December 2017.

 With 30 years’ experience in the Justice Sector, Linda has done everything from Operations to Service Design and Delivery, to Human Resources and Change Management.
 She also has an Executive Master’s Degree in Public Administration from the Australian and New Zealand School of Government.